tzvc/stable-diffusion-benchmark/benchmark-report.md

 | AWS      | N/A           | N/A      | N/A                  | N/A    | N/A        | N/A        |                   |
 | Azure    | N/A           | N/A      | N/A                  | N/A    | N/A        | N/A        |                   |

-Notes: AWS and Azure do not have A100 GPUs yet.
+Notes: AWS and Azure doesn't offer A100 GPUs yet.

 #### Benchmark Logs